-Add the vegetable stock, season well with salt and pepper (haggis should be peppery) and cook until the mixture is thick and almost all of the liquid is gone.
-Put the mixture in a 2-litre loaf tin and cook in the oven for 30 minutes.
+- Add the vegetable stock, season well with salt and pepper (haggis should be peppery) and cook until the mixture is thick and almost all of the liquid is gone.
+Put the mixture in a 2ltr loaf tin and cook in the oven for 30 mins.
 Serve with some mushroom gravy and neeps and tatties.

 Tip: You can substitute Puy lentils with green split peas – but you'd have to soak these for a couple of hours before boiling.